+I create, run and participate in a lot of technical conferences.
+My focus is on open source, and in particular PostgreSQL.
 I write frequently about the conferences I attend, and try to categorize that stuff under “conference“.
+Conferences I've started:

-- PostgreSQL Conference: first of three conferences I organized before ending my involvement with the series.
+* PostgreSQL Conference: first of three conferences I organized before ending my involvement with the series.
+Ignite:

 - Ignite was fun, some links: after my first ignite talk about surveys.
 Ugh – not my best talk!